-MAcc Accounting and Finance includes an introductory first year to familiarise you with wider business topics, such as management, marketing and economics.
+MAcc Accounting and Finance includes an introductory first year to familiarise you with wider business topics, such as management and marketing.

 In your third year, you have the opportunity to put your knowledge into practice by completing an in-depth, independent research project or dissertation.
 This will give you the chance to further develop vital employability skills in areas of research, time management and critical thinking.
 You will further supplement this with the development of your own research portfolio in your final year.

 Essex is one of just three UK universities to have received Q-Step Affiliate status, including for our MAcc Accounting and Finance course, to support the way we develop the quantitative skills of our graduates.

 This means we can provide work placement bursaries to develop your skills in evaluating numerical information, analysing data and designing research.
 We also offer the opportunity to follow a specialised degree path, where you graduate with enhanced quantitative skills.
 These are evidenced on your degree transcript, to help give you the competitive edge in the graduate job market.

 MAcc Accounting and Finance is taught at Essex Business School.
 Our finance group is one of the largest and most respected in the country and our students and staff join us from all over the world.